Mount Lyford: 2016 Kaikōura earthquake

-The 2016 Kaikōura earthquake had a major impact on the Mt Lyford alpine village and has meant some sections on the north-west side of the Mt Lyford Village may now have geotechnical issues, whereas the sections on the south-eastern side of Tinline Terrace were untouched.
+The Kaikōura earthquake on 14 November 2016 caused major damage to buildings and roads at Mount Lyford.
+A resident in the village suffered a fatal head injury in a log house that was damaged in the earthquake.
+The effects of the earthquake meant that some sections on the north-west side of the Mt Lyford Village may now have geotechnical issues, whereas the sections on the south-eastern side of Tinline Terrace were untouched.